shuailab/personal/service.md

 - Institute for Operation Research and the Management Sciences (INFORMS)
 - American Society for Quality (ASQ)
 - Institute of Industrial Engineers (IIE)

-### **Society Activities**
-- Elected as Board Member in Quality Control and Reliability Engineering Division of IIE, 2015~2017
-- Chair, Best Student Paper Competition in the Quality Control and Reliability Engineering (QCRE) Division of ISERC Annual Conference 2015
-- Elected as Council Member in Data Mining Subdivision of INFORMS, 2013~2015
-- Newsletter Editor in the Quality, Statistics and Reliability subdivision of INFORMS, 2014~2016
-- Judge of Best Student Paper Competition in Data Mining Subdivision of INFORMS Annual Conferences, and Best Student Paper Competition in the Quality Control and Reliability Engineering (QCRE) Division of ISERC Annual Conference, 2012 - present

 ### **Honors and Awards**